42LM/muxify/README.md

 The overall goal of this package is to build the `http.DefaultServeMux` with pattern/path prefixes and middleware wired in.

+The aim is to have a very small helper pkg that makes the use of the go [`http.DefaultServeMux`](https://pkg.go.dev/net/http#DefaultServeMux) easier to use.

 > [!CAUTION]
 > 🚧 Work in progess 🚧
 >